lillallol/temp/README.md

     //:IAdd
     export const add3 = (a,b) => a+b;
     ```

 </details>

 <!-- #endregion -->

+@TODO it will produce code that is not readable

 <!-- #region Super sets are better because the community has chosen them -->